 Adding the inline

-Assigning a value to a parameter in a function declaration (e.g. int val=32
+Assigning a value to a parameter in a function declaration

-) indicates that the parameter is optional and sets that value as a default.
-For example, a function declared with two parameters, one of which has a default value, can be called with either one or two arguments.
+and sets that value as a default.
+For example, a function declared with

-Function templates allow the definition of functions with generic types.
-The function template needs to be prefixed with the template
+types.
+The function template needs to be prefixed with the

-keyword followed by template parameters that include class
+keyword followed by template parameters that

 or typename

-that is in turn followed by an identifier, which can be used as a type within the function.
-When calling the function the user needs to specify the template arguments as well as the function arguments.
+followed by an identifier, which can be used as a type within the

 It is important to note that no code is generated from a template definition in a source file.
 In order for the compiler to generate an actual function the template arguments must be determined.
 When the compiler finds the first call for a given type it instantiates the function template and then calls that instantiation every time the function is used for the type.
 Function templates can be explicitly instantiated by declaring the template with a particular type as an argument.